Throw everything you knew about types of painting styles and techniques; because there is a new sheriff in town.

 Portrait painting is the most common and famous type of painting.

-It’s characterized by its whole and sole purpose; capturing a character on canvas.
+Its whole and sole purpose characterizes it; capturing a character on canvas.

 The characters of a portrait painting are not limited to only humans.